uloco/numix-cursor/README.md

 1. Download custom-cursors.tar.gz from the repo and extract to any directory
 2. From that directory:
-3. Run automate.sh and follow the prompts.
-Files will be automatically generated, and copied to your ~/.icons directory.
+3. Run generate.sh and follow the prompts.
+Files will be automatically generated, and copied to /usr/share/icons directory.
 4. Use Tweak-Tool and select "custom-cursors" as your cursor theme.

 Enjoy!

-## NOTE:
-if you wish to edit the files manually using inkscape extract the src.tar.gz archive, make your edits then run generate-only.sh